Jamie Madrox: Powers and abilities

 As a last-ditch effort, Madrox's abilities can be used to deadly effect, which were used in self-defense against Seamus Mellencamp, when Madrox jammed his hand into Mellencamp's mouth and activated his power, creating a duplicate inside Mellencamp and exploding him from the inside out.
 He has used this method to threaten people before, as well.

 Madrox's duplicates can perish without long term physical harm to himself, as demonstrated when the mutant Proteus possessed a duplicate then consumed its life force — leaving only a burnt out husk, as with all victims of Proteus.
 The possession caused Madrox to collapse in pain, aware of what was happening, but he later recovered.
 Another Madrox dupe died of the Legacy Virus, but Madrox himself was unaffected, although he would presumably have received the virus if he absorbed the infected dupe.

 Madrox also uses merging with his duplicates as a form of healing.
-Originally, uninjured dupes "shared" the damage when they merged.
+Uninjured dupes "share" the damage when they merged.
 If an injured Madrox or dupe merged with an uninjured version, the "new" version had an injury half as severe as the original injury.
 This method may depend upon the severity of the injury, such as when the M-tattooed dupe sent his scarring to the original.

 As a consequence of splitting into multiple selves, Jamie has accumulated a vast wealth of knowledge and experience, along with some confusion over which Jamie did what.
 For example, although he says his duplicates have had active sex lives, he is not sure whether he himself ever has, to the point that he was once uncertain whether he or a dupe had conceived his son Sean with Siryn (with the result that his body absorbed his infant son the first time he held the boy, as his body regarded the baby as another dupe rather than an independent entity).

 Specific special skills accumulated through his vast experience include picking locks, some proficiency in Shaolin Kung Fu, handgun training, multiple languages including Russian and Hawaiian, and playing-card throwing.
 One of his dupes was a S.H.I.E.L.D. agent, giving him all the prerequisite espionage training.
 Along the way, he or his duplicates participated in an Olympic gymnastics team and apparently became a licensed attorney.

 Madrox has generally been considered a mutant.
 Unlike most mutants, whose mutant powers emerge during adolescence, Madrox exhibited his gifts from the day he was born.
 In X-Factor, Damian Tryp declares Madrox is not a mutant, but a "killcrop" like him, so named because they were believed to cause bad harvests in olden times.